-> Director Morgan Neville’s 20 Feet from Stardom capped a year of accolades with a well-deserved Academy Award for Best Feature Documentary.
+Director Morgan Neville’s 20 Feet from Stardom capped a year of accolades with a well-deserved Academy Award® for Best Feature Documentary.
 The film shines a long overdue light on the talented singers (predominantly women) who back up star performers.
-While Darlene Love may be the most recognizable name here, she is only one of several equally gifted vocal stylists, including Merry Clayton, Lisa Fischer, Judith Hill, the Waters Family and Tata Vega, who recap their backstories behind-the-scenes in the shadow of high profile stars.
+While Darlene Love may be the most recognizable name here, she is only one of several equally gifted vocal stylists, including Merry Clayton, Lisa Fischer, Judith Hill, the Waters Family and Tata Vega, who recap their backstories behind the scenes in the shadow of high-profile stars.
 All are music industry veterans.

-20 Feet from Stardom is an entertaining eye-opener that incorporates reflections on the singers’ career paths, the rewards and drawbacks of their musical niche, and their resilience and triumphs as they dodged exploitation and forged solo acts.
+20 Feet from Stardom is an entertaining eye-opener that meshes reflections on the singers’ career paths, the rewards and drawbacks of their musical niche, and their resilience and triumphs as they dodged exploitation and forged solo acts.
 Once introduced to these engaging artists, you’ll not soon forget them or their journeys, and you’ll be encouraged to follow them as they continue to build their solo and recording careers.

 Thanks to director Morgan Neville and his talented team, these artists, who spent the bulk of their careers “20 feet from stardom,” have been given a chance to shine in their own light while they are still vital performers.